-Many insurance coverage plans, including Medicare and Medicaid, reimburse costs for physician review and interpretation of PT/INR test results.
+Many insurance coverage plans, including Medicare and Medicaid, reimburse costs for physician review and interpretation of INR test results.
 Many health plans also reimburse healthcare practices for patient self-test training conducted by a registered nurse.
 This training can also be completed by a certified trainer from CoaguChek® Patient Services.

 Note: If your patient has a mechanical heart valve, chronic atrial fibrillation or venous thromboembolism, and he or she is on long-term warfarin therapy, Medicare Part B may cover training, equipment and patient self testing services.2

 CPS will work with your patients to make sure they are informed of available benefits.
 Coverage varies based on condition and other factors.

 - Medicare Part B provides coverage for use of home PT/INR monitoring for chronic, oral anticoagulation management for patients with mechanical heart valves, chronic atrial fibrillation or venous thromboembolism (inclusive of deep venous thrombosis and pulmonary embolism) on warfarin.
 Home testing must be prescribed by a treating physician, and other requirements must also be met to qualify for coverage.
 Under private insurance, coverage varies by plan.
 Consult your health insurance provider for details regarding coverage.